python/typeshed/CONTRIBUTING.md

 ## Issue-tracker conventions

 We aim to reply to all new issues promptly.
-We'll assign a milestone to help us track which issues we intend to get to when, and may apply labels to carry some other information.
-Here's what our milestones and labels mean.

-### Labels

-* **needs discussion**: This issue needs agreement on some kind of design before it makes sense to implement it, and it either doesn't yet have a design or doesn't yet have agreement on one.
-* **help wanted**: This issue could use a volunteer willing to implement it.
-Those issues can be great starting points for new contributors!
-* **enhancement**, **bug**, **refactoring**: These classify the user-facing impact of the change.
-Specifically "refactoring" means there should be no user-facing effect.
-* **duplicate**, **wontfix**: These identify issues that we've closed for the respective reasons.
+We'll assign one or more labels to to indicate we've triaged an issue, but most typeshed issues are relatively simple (stubs for a given module or package are missing, incomplete or incorrect) and we won't add noise to the tracker by labeling all of them.
+Here's what our labels mean.
+(We also apply these to pull requests.)

+* **blocked**: This issue is waiting for the resolution of some issue external to typeshed.
+* **bug**: It's a bug in a stub.
+* **bytes-unicode**: It's related to bytes vs. unicode, usually Python 2.
+* **feature**: It's a new typeshed feature.
+* **priority-high**: This issue is more important than most.
+* **priority-low**: This issue is less important than most.
+* **priority-normal**: This issue has average priority.
+* **question**: Not really an issue, but a question on how to do something.
+* **size-large**: An issue of high complexity or affecting many files.
+* **size-medium**: An issue of average complexity.
+* **size-small**: An issue that will take only little effort to fix.

 ### Core developer guidelines